'brilliant work' - Amnesty International

 In the live environment, Tse Tse Fly Middle East produces events in partnership with human rights and freedom of speech charities and NGOs, typically mixing curated experimental short films with live music and performance art.
 We have partnered with Reprieve, Amnesty International, Index On Censorship, English PEN, War On Want, Labour Behind the Label and others in order to highlight their work.
 Tse Tse Fly Middle East has been commissioned to produce live events for the Al Quoz Arts Festival (Dubai), the Maraya Art Centre (Sharjah), the Other Worlds Festival (Blackpool), Fringe Arts Bath Festival (UK) and more.
 Tse Tse Fly Middle East interventions are intended to be invigorating, thought-provoking and unpredictable.
 You will never see the same thing twice...

 Sonic experimentation has long been a tenet of our work and, to date, Tse Tse Fly Middle East has produced three albums of adventures in sound, music and noise.
 In late 2016, UK record label Must Die Records released the debut Tse Tse Fly Middle East album Easy Listening Vol.1.
 The set featured solo and collaborative tracks from members of the original UAE-based Tse Tse Fly Middle East collective and extended family, and garnered radio play and praise from the likes of Andrew Weatherall.
 The album was re-released in 2018 with bonus tracks.
 In November 2018 we self-released the Instruments of the State album - and, again, Andrew Weatherall featured tracks from the set.
 In September 2019 we partnered with UK charity FORWARD to release an album of spoken word and experimental music entitled These Are Our Friends Too that highlights issues around female genital mutilation.
 Tracks from the set were featured on, among others, the BBC radio programme Late Junction and Resonance FM programme Sonic Imperfections.
+In late 2020 we embarked on the This Is Kafala project, creating an online exhibition and album of the same name.
+The project draws attention to the kafala system of modern slavery that is used to abuse migrant workers in the Middle East.
+Critically acclaimed, the This Is Kafala album received attention from global social / political magazine New Internationalist, among others.

 In 2018 the British Library deemed our work as culturally significant, and requested permission to add our audio productions to their archives.
 In March 2019 we were invited to spend a month making work in artist Yinka Shonibare’s London studio as part of his Guest Projects initiative, during which we produced a gallery exhibition from our own collection of production visuals, a film night highlighting the work of experimental film-makers based in the Yarmouk refugee camp in Damascus and an evening of live experimental music and performance art.